Puerto Rico status referendums: 2020 referendum

 For the first time, a non-binding straight yes-or-no referendum vote was held on statehood on November 3, 2020.

 Based on the completed certified election night count, the option to pursue statehood won the referendum 52.52%–47.48%.

 2024 referendum

 In July 2024, Governor Pedro Pierluisi called a referendum on the status of Puerto Rico in November 2024, and for the first time the island's current status as a U.S. territory will not be an option during the non-binding referendum.
 The executive order follows the U.S. House of Representatives' 2022 approval of a bill to help Puerto Rico move toward a change in territorial status.
-Voters will be given the choice of statehood, independence, or independence with free association, the terms of which would be negotiated regarding foreign affairs, U.S. citizenship, and use of the U.S. dollar.
+Voters were given the choice of statehood, independence, or independence with free association, the terms of which would be negotiated regarding foreign affairs, U.S. citizenship, and use of the U.S. dollar.
 Popular Democratic Party called for a blank vote for not including Commonwealth or the current system.

 The result of the referendum was 58.61% in favour of statehood.